 Alex Philippidis Senior News Editor Genetic Engineering & Biotechnology News

-Unlike the Top 25 list published last year, this year’s top 20 list is limited to top day-to-day executives, to avoid the distortion of having numerous investment officers without scientific responsibilities fill the list because of pay spikes tied to the revival of the stock market over the past 18 months.
+As with GEN’s list last year, this year’s top 20 list is limited to top day-to-day executives, to avoid the distortion of having numerous investment officers without scientific responsibilities fill the list because of pay spikes tied to the revival of the stock market.
 These leaders are typically CEOs, presidents, or leaders who held both titles.
+This year’s list omitted leaders who left their positions in 2014 or earlier, which explains why a few of the top executives seen in past years are not included in the 2015 List.

 Institution: Institute for Systems Biology